-- (1) A data controller must ensure that, on a data subject's request, the data subject receives any rectification of inaccurate or incomplete personal data, without delay and free of charge. - (2) A data controller must ensure that, on a data subject's request, the data subject's personal data is erased, without delay and free of charge, if: - (a) the personal data is no longer necessary for the purposes for which it was collected or otherwise processed; or - (b) the data subject withdraws his or her consent on which the processing is based; or - (c) the data subject objects to the processing, under section 12, and the data controller cannot demonstrate an overriding legitimate basis for the processing; or - (d) the personal data is being processed unlawfully; or - (e) the personal data must be erased to comply with a legal obligation to which the data controller is subject to. - (3) The data controller must communicate the data subject's request under subsection (1) or (2) to all recipients to whom the personal data concerned have been disclosed. - (4) Subsection (3) does not apply where the data controller can demonstrate that this is impossible or will involve disproportionate efforts to communicate the data subject's request.
+- (1) A data controller must ensure that, on a data subject's request, the data subject receives any rectification of inaccurate or incomplete personal data, without delay and free of charge. - (2) A data controller must ensure that, on a data subject's request, the data subject receives the erasure of personal data, without delay and free of charge, if: - (a) the personal data is no longer necessary for the purposes for which it was collected or otherwise processed; or - (b) the data subject withdraws his or her consent on which the processing is based; or - (c) the data subject objects to the processing, under section 12, and the controller cannot demonstrate an overriding legitimate basis for the processing; or - (d) the personal data is being processed unlawfully; or - (e) the personal data must be erased to comply with a legal obligation to which the data controller is subject. - (3) The data controller must communicate the data subject's request under subsection (1) or (2) to all recipients to whom the personal data concerned have been disclosed unless the data controller can demonstrate that this is impossible or will involve disproportionate efforts.